KumarRobotics/jps3d/README.md

 User can easily change the location of blocks in the source code.

 ## DMP Usage
-As mentioned before, `DMPlanner` stands for distance map planner which utilizes the artificial potential field to find a safer local path around a given path for the robot to navigate.
+`DMPlanner` stands for distance map planner which utilizes the artificial potential field to find a safer local path around a given path.
+We changed the API for setting map of `DMPlanner` in v1.1.
 The key feature of this planner is its ability to push the path away from obstacles as much as possible.
 An example is given in the following figure
 [example_dmp.png](https://github.com/sikang/jps3d/blob/master/data/example_dmp.png), where red path comes from `JPS` which is always attached to obstacles and blue path is derived from `DMP` which is much safer.